GETTING STARTED

 DOWNLOADS: Many of you are jumping over from YouTube looking to download our Adobe Illustrator Cartoon, Comic Strip, and Mascot Brushes.
 Digital Downloads will come to you through our friends at Teachable.
 Learning Target: Download and Extract Brush Libraries and save to your "User Defined" for quick access.

-TUTORIALS: Many of our tutorials will follow an easy process for creating artwork in Adobe Illustrator.
-If you are new to Adobe Illustrator, start with Beginner Guides or Primary Building Tools.
-Learning Target: Apply the Primary Building Tools in Adobe Illustrator.
+BEGINNER GUIDES: Many of our tutorials will follow an easy process for creating artwork in Adobe Illustrator.
+If you are new to Adobe Illustrator, start with Beginner Tutorials or Primary Building Tools.
+LEARNING TARGET: Understand the Primary Building Tools and Options in Adobe Illustrator.

 Image